ajmalshah10/HallalFoods/README.md

-Best Tacos
+Halal Foods
-See a list of the best taquerias in SF
-Save my favorite taquerias
+See a list of the best halal restaurants in San Francisco Save my favorite locations
 Share a link with a friend